averagewagon/microsite/site/content/_index.md

 I'm **Joni Hendrickson**, an embedded systems engineer doing things with microcontrollers, robotics, and websites.
-I've worked on satellites, grocery stores, virtual reality, FreeRTOS, and other less interesting things.
-Resource constrained devices are my favorites, and I like a good useless machine.
+I've worked on satellites, grocery stores, virtual reality, FreeRTOS, and some other things.
 I made this website so that I could get better at writing, and so that I could talk about the things I make.

 {{< media "upscaled-headshot.webp" "A picture of Joni Hendrickson, in the electronics workshop at Seattle Makers" "true" "border:2px solid #ddd;padding: .5em;background-color: #131313 !important;">}}